 - Select the public access level to Blob (anonymous read access for blobs only).

-- Blobs within the container can be read by anonymous request, but container data is not available.
+- Blobs within the container can be read by an anonymous request, but container data is not available.
 Anonymous clients cannot enumerate the blobs within the container.

 - Click Create to create the container.